Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 With this in mind, the terms of policies from the biggest providers have become increasingly generous, driving competition.

-The maximum insurable value may seem like an obvious figure to look at, but few of us actually own £15k super-duper-bikes, so weighing up how, where and in what condition a provider insists your bike be stored are the things to look at.
+The maximum insurable value may seem like an obvious figure to look at, but few of us actually own £15,000 bikes, so weighing up how, where and in what condition a provider insists your bike be stored are the things to look at.

-Taking into account any excess to be paid, any additional extras that a policy provides and user reviews are also important factors to consider.
+Any excess to be paid, additional extras that a policy provides and user reviews are also important factors to consider.

-Most providers will cover your bike within your home, but pay attention if you plan on storing it in an outbuilding or garage – Bikmo, PedalSure and Yellow Jersey have clear policies here and, unlike some other providers, these outbuildings can include lockable wooden sheds.
+Most providers will cover your bike within your home, but pay attention if you plan on storing it in an outbuilding or garage – Bikmo and Yellow Jersey have clear policies here and, unlike some other providers, these outbuildings can include lockable wooden sheds.

-This caveat is an example of the sort of thing you should pay particular attention to when comparing providers.
+This caveat is an example of the sort of thing you should pay particular attention to when comparing the best bike insurance.

 As mentioned, Bikmo also explicitly covers bicycles stored in Bikehangars and other similar storage facilities, which could be beneficial for some cyclists.